Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Tampa Bay and its opponents have gone over the current 41.5-point total in 11 of 16 games this season.

-- Carolina has combined with its opponents to score more than 41.5 points in seven of 16 games this season.
+- Sunday's over/under is 5.8 points lower than the two team's combined 47.3 points per game average.

-- The two teams combine to average 47.3 points per game, 5.8 more than the over/under in this contest.
+- The 43.7 points per game these two squads have allowed their opponents to score this season are 2.2 more than the 41.5 over/under in this contest.

-- These two squads surrender a combined 43.7 points per game, 2.2 more than this contest's over/under.

-- The average total in Buccaneers games this season is 49.9, 8.4 points above Sunday's total of 41.5.
+- The Buccaneers and their opponents have scored an average of 49.9 points per game in 2021, 8.4 more than Sunday's total.

 - The 43.7 PPG average total in Panthers games this season is 2.2 points more than this game's over/under.